Cursivesplash91/Blooket-Hacks/README.md

 HOW TO USE

+-Download 'Blooket-Hacks-Main'

+-Find the hack you want

+-Change the .js file to a .txt file

--Copy the script from any of the files marked .js
+-Copy the script from the .txt file

 -create a new bookmark and click 'more'